-This course is for aspiring or active entrepreneurs who wants to understand how to secure funding for their company.
-This course will demystify key financing concepts to give entrepreneurs and aspiring entrepreneurs a guide to secure funding.
-Examine the many financing options available to get your new venture funded.
-Learn the basics of finance, valuations, dilution and non-dilutive funding sources.
-Understand capital structure for new ventures, term sheets and how to negotiate them, and the differences between earlystage versus later-stage financing.
-Develop an understanding of how to develop winning investor pitches, who and when to pitch, how to avoid common mistakes that limit the effectiveness of the pitch, and how to 'get to the close.
+This course is for aspiring entrepreneurs who want to understand how to secure funding for their company.
+This course will demystify key financing concepts to give aspiring entrepreneurs a guide to secure funding.
+Students will examine the many financing options available to get their new venture funded and learn the basics of finance, valuations, dilution and non-dilutive funding sources.
+They will understand capital structure for new ventures, term sheets and how to negotiate them, and the differences between early-stage versus later-stage financing.
+Students will develop an understanding of how to develop winning investor pitches, who and when to pitch, how to avoid common mistakes that limit the effectiveness of the pitch, and how to "get to the close."
 Prerequisites: EPS 221